 From Montreal, the Trans-Canada heads northwest, as Route 40 in Quebec and then #417 in Ontario, nuzzling beside the Ottawa River, and then moving inland away from the River.
 The highway heads toward Ottawa, the nation’s capital.
 Montreal is an island, so has many bridges over the various rivers that surround it

 Montreal is a vast metropolis, and is said (by the New York Times) the cheapest way to feel like you’re in Europe.
 The city packages a European sense of style into a North American big city, with great shopping, fine dining, and incredible nightlife.

 Montreal By-pass Toll-Route

 NOTE: FOR THE COVID-19 STATE OF EMERGENCY: The A-30 southern bypass around Montreal was toll-free.
-As of start of June, this HAS ENDED.
+As of June 2020, this HAS ENDED.
 Regular tolls are now back in service.

 Quebec Itineraries & Road Maps along the Trans-Canada: